openmrs/openmrs-contrib-rest-api-docs/source/includes/Person/persons.md

 ```

-* List the person name by its `UUID` and corresponding to a `target_person_uuid`.
+* List the person name by its `UUID` and corresponding to a `target_person_uuid` and a `target_person_name_uuid`.
 Returns `404 Not Found` status if the person does not exist.
 If not authenticated or authenticated user does not have sufficient privileges, a `401 Unauthorized`
 status is returned.